 - Charles Goodyear was an American inventor who contributed to the emergence and improvement of rubber products.
 He discovered the process of rubber vulcanization.
 His findings and developments are the basis for the industrial production of automobile and bicycle tires.
 Therefore, choosing the inventor’s name as the name of a company working with rubber is highly symbolic.

 - In the emblem, the word is divided into two parts: “Good” and “year.”
-The phrase acts as a mantra, the constant repetition of which leads to movement in the desired direction.
+The phrase serves as a mantra, whose constant repetition leads to movement in the desired direction.
 Thanks to the name, every year is a good year for the manufacturer.
 For buyers, the expression creates a connection: Goodyear tires will enable excellent year-round driving.
-The phrase also reminds drivers who have purchased rubber from the manufacturer of a good year of the desire to meet again in the next one.
+The phrase also reminds drivers who have purchased rubber from the manufacturer of a good year and the desire to meet again in the next one.

 Hermes’ foot was chosen as the symbol of a deity from Greek mythology.
-As a messenger of the gods, he swiftly delivered messages from the spiritual realm to the physical world, conveying important news.
+As a messenger of the gods, he swiftly conveyed important news from the spiritual realm to the physical world.
 His speed was attributed to his sandals.
 Therefore, the symbol indicates rapid movement with Goodyear tires.
 The choice of winged footwear is also related to the theme of flight.
 The company briefly produced airships.

-The name is written in a light, freestyle font, as is the image of the sandal.
-The technique demonstrates the use of analogies, mythical characters, rather than real objects.
+The name is written in a light, freestyle font, as is the sandal image.
+The technique uses analogies and mythical characters rather than real objects.

 1930 – 1942